 population: 8,900 people live in Mathews County

-Located on the eastern tip of what is called the Middle Peninsula, 60m/100km east of Richmond, Va., and on the western shore of the Chesapeake Bay.
+QTH is located on the eastern tip of what is called the Middle Peninsula, 60m/100km east of Richmond, Va., and on the western shore of the Chesapeake Bay.
 Mathews was first sighted in 1608 by Captain John Smith during his exploration of the Bay.
-During the late 1700's and 1800's, Mathews county supported a major ship building industry that was known throughout the Chesapeake Bay.
+During the late 1700's and 1800's, Mathews county supported a major ship building industry..
 Since early settlement, Mathews' residents have remained tied to the sea, serving in the merchant marine, and harvesting a living from the bounty of the Bay.

-Today, there are no traffic signals in the entire county; all major roads pass us by; 84 square miles/140 square km makes Mathews the 2nd smallest county in the state of Virginia; however, with 214 miles/356.6 km of shoreline, its more than any other county on the Bay; Mathews County boasts having 2 old lighthouses that can be seen via boat.
+Today, there are no traffic signals in the entire county; all major roads pass us by; 84 square miles/140 square km makes Mathews the 2nd smallest county in the state of Virginia; however, with 214 miles/356.6 km of shoreline, its more than any other county on the Bay; Mathews County boasts having 2 old lighthouses.